Used alone or together with other medicines to treat high blood pressure and chest pain (angina). This medicine is a calcium channel blocker.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, stomach problems, heart failure, or coronary artery disease.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), stomach problems, congestive heart failure, or coronary artery disease.

 - Tell your doctor if you have recently had a heart attack, or if you have a heart condition called aortic stenosis (narrowing of a valve in your heart).